nextauthjs/docs/docs/faq.md

 </summary>
 <p>

 By default tokens are signed (JWS) but not encrypted (JWE), as encryption adds additional overhead and reduces the amount of space available to store data (total cookie size for a domain is limited to 4KB).
-Since v4 we have implemented cookie chunking so that cookies over the 4kb limit get split and reassembled upon reading them.
-As there is practically no limit to cookie size anymore, we strongly recommend enabling and keeping enabled jwt encryption.
+Since v4 we have implemented cookie chunking so that cookies over the 4kb limit get split and reassembled upon parsing.

 - JSON Web Tokens in NextAuth.js use JWS and are signed using HS512 with an auto-generated key.